margaretmendez/margaretmendez/README.md

 - 👀 I’m interested in UI/UX Design
 - 🌱 I’m currently learning Graphic Designing
 - 💞️ I’m looking to forward for freelance opportunities or graphic design internships
-- 🎨 Here is a list of my works during my study.